PaimaStudios/paima-engine/packages/paima-sdk/paima-db/README.md

 ## Development

 To re-generate the queries, you will need a database running with the same connection info as [the config](./pgtypedconfig.json) and then run `npm run compile`.

+Before running `npm compile`, you will need to initialize the DB using `sudo -u postgres psql -d postgres -a -f migrations/up.sql`